paritytech/cumulus/parachains/runtimes/assets/README.md

 # Assets Parachain

-Implementation of _Statemint,_ a blockchain to support generic assets in the Polkadot and Kusama networks.
+Implementation of _Statemint_, a blockchain to support generic assets in the Polkadot and Kusama networks.

 Statemint allows users to: